+6.3.4.
 Delegation of safekeeping functions

-- 6.3.6.
-The Depositary is permitted to delegate (and authorise its delegate to sub-delegate) the safekeeping of Scheme Property. - 6.3.7.
-The Depositary has delegated safekeeping of the Scheme Property to RBC Investor Services Trust, UK Branch ("the Custodian").
-In turn, the Custodian has delegated the custody of assets in certain markets in which the Company may invest to various sub-delegates ("Sub-custodians").
-A list of Sub-custodians is given in Appendix II Part II.
-Investors should note that the list of Sub-custodian is updated only at each Prospectus review.
+The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property.

+The Depositary has delegated safekeeping of the Scheme Property to RBC Investor Services Trust, UK Branch, whose contact details are set out in Appendix V ("the Custodian").
+In turn, the Custodian has delegated the custody of assets in certain markets in which the Company may invest to various sub-delegates ("sub-custodians").
+A list of sub-custodians is given in Appendix II.
+Investors should note that the list of Sub-custodians is updated only at each Prospectus review.
 An updated list of Sub-custodians is maintained by the ACD at www.valu-trac.com.